 If you are trekking in Bali, you should consider vaccination against hepatitis A and typhoid, as these diseases occur in Indonesia.
 Other vaccines which might be considered include vaccination against Japanese encephalitis, hepatitis B and rabies.

-It is also important to ensure that your routine vaccinations are up-to-date including measles, mumps, rubella, diphtheria, tetanus, pertussis (whooping cough), hepatitis B, polio, influenza and pneumococcal disease.
+It is also important to ensure that your routine and COVID-19 vaccinations are up-to-date including measles, mumps, rubella, diphtheria, tetanus, pertussis (whooping cough), hepatitis B, polio, influenza and pneumococcal disease.

-The standard of healthcare facilities in Indonesia vary quite a bit to what we have here in Australia, so it is important you a prepared before heading off on your trip.
+The standard of healthcare facilities in Indonesia is generally lower than in Australia, so it is important you a prepared before heading off on your trip.

 - Register your trip with Smart Traveller

 - Make sure you have enough of your regular prescription medicines;

 - Ensure you’re up-to-date with your routine vaccinations

 - Take out travel insurance - to cover you and your family for medical and other costs resulting from unexpected incidents and accidents, or COVID-19

 - Put together a travel kit with medication for pain, diarrhoeal medicine, oral rehydration salts, antiseptic lotion or ointment, adhesive bandages and other wound dressings, insect repellent, sunscreen, latex gloves, thermometer, motion sickness medicine, water purification tablets and compression stockings

 - The tap water is Indonesia is not safe to drink.